 "It was time consuming to manage the integrations, and the complexity was growing," recalled

 Igor Berchtold, lead of IT Framework and Integration at Suva.
 "The systems would call each other, and no one would

 know because we didn't have the visibility.
 We realized we needed a solution that would enable

 business functionality integration across heterogeneous platforms—including commercial software

 Evaluating SOA Alternatives

-The company had looked at major players, such as SAP, Oracle, IBM and JBoss, along with traditional integration products that had been rebranded as being “SOA-enabled.”
-Suva also evaluated newer products designed specifically to support Web services, including WSO2.
+The company evaluated major players, such as SAP, Oracle, IBM and JBoss, along with traditional integration products that had been rebranded as being “SOA-enabled.”
+Suva also evaluated newer products designed specifically to support web services, including WSO2 and Apigee.

 WSO2 Quick Start Helps Speed Deployment